One of the most popular and favored bee species in commercial beekeeping is the Italian Bee.

 Italian honey bees have exceptional traits that paved the way for their popularity around the world.
 It also made these bees so popular and well-loved by many beekeepers.

-Italian bees are known for their gentle temperament.
+Italian bees are known for their gentle nature.
 They are less likely to sting than other breeds of honey bees, making them a good choice for new beekeepers and hobbyists.

 They are also very docile and are not easily provoked.
 These characteristics allow beekeepers to easily work with them and conduct hive inspections without too much fuzz.